InsectRobotics/IncentiveCircuit/README.md

-# The Wheel of Motivations
+# The Incentive Complex

 Python replication for the results from the eLife manuscript:

 Name and DOI/ref

-The "**wheel of motivations**" is a model of the mushroom body in the fruit fly brain that recieves sensory input and reinforcements and modulates the motivation state of the animal.
-This creates a ranking of available tasks with respect to their importance given the current context.
-This is an extension of the "**twin-spoke model**", which is limited into two motivation states: *attraction* and *avoidance*.
+The "**incentive complex**" is a model of the mushroom body in the fruit fly brain that recieves sensory input and reinforcements and modulates the motivation state of the animal.
+In this model, the motivation states are limited into: *attraction* and *avoidance*.
+An extenstion of this is the "**wheel of incentives**", which creates a ranking of available tasks with respect to their importance given the current context.

 ## Environment